regulus79/beautifulboulders/models/README.md

+# Models Folder
-# This is where the generated models (.obj) are saved.
+This is where the generated models (.obj) are saved.